9 Alternate Considerations For Your Spring Break Travel

-I know Houston has the most restaurants per capita in the U.S. Other cities are just as populous.
+I know Houston has the most restaurants per capita in the U.S., at least it used to.
+Other cities are just as populous.

-Most city has a Chinatown area or some other ethnic area where you can go get local food.
+Most city have a Chinatown area or some other ethnic area where you can go get local foods.
 I know in London, you can get almost every kind of food imaginable, same for several other cities where airlines are based/hubbed.

 I have a special application at https://www.passrider.com/nearby-airport/, that will find alternate airports for you.

 This one is not just for use at Spring Break.
 You really should know this for all your travels.
 For example, I see people wanting to go to Honolulu, HI (HNL) as its the one they hear about all the time and they just want to go to Hawaii.
 But there are several Hawaiian Islands and they are just as good or better than Oahu, which is where Honolulu is located; and yes they have beaches too.
 Besides oftentimes, the flights are not as full from those islands.
 So you can fly into one and out of the other, going between the two by a ZED fare or an actual ticket as sometimes the fares are not too expensive for intra-island travel.

 Try to get your backup tickets beforehand so you know that if you miss the 10a on United, then you have a ticket for the 11:15a on Delta from another area of the airport.